 - Create Accessible Documents and Presentations:

-- Select captioned videos, including lecture capture, pre-recorded videos, third party videos and always request captioned versions of streaming videos from the UA Library.
+- Select captioned videos, including lecture capture, pre-recorded videos, third party videos and always request captioned versions of streaming videos from the University of Arizona Library.

 Contact Annissa Corsi at (520) 626-8988, Clay Herr-Cardillo at (520) 626-5496 or firstname.lastname@example.org if you would like additional information about our document conversion process.